getcarina/getcarina.com/_tutorials/docker-install-linux.md

      https://docs.docker.com/userguide/
    ```

+### <a name="sudo"></a> Configure Docker to run without sudo
-If you want to use the docker command without always prefixing it with sudo, follow
+If you want to use the `docker` command without always prefixing it with `sudo`, follow
-the instructions below.
-See [Docker daemon attack surface][daemon-security] for more information on
-the security impacts of adding a user to the docker group.
+these instructions.
+For more information on the security impacts of adding a user
+to the docker group, see [Docker daemon attack surface][daemon-security].

 1. Create a group named `docker` and add your user to it.